wp-plugins/events-made-easy/readme.txt

 * Bugfix: this_year and paging was not working ok due to a php bug

 = 1.0.5 =
+* Feature: forms are customizable now, although extra defined fields can be viewed/exported but not changed
 * Feature: contact person mails for cancellations and approvals are now customizable
 * Bugfix: make html title work correctly for locations too
 * Bugfix: the html anchor was not always being shown for RSVP